HSF/hsf.github.io/_gsocprojects/2021/project_GDLAM.md

 layout: default
 logo: ml4sci_logo_angled_square.png
 description: |
-  Graph Neural Networks for Particle Momentum Estimation in the CMS Trigger System
+  GDLAM is an open source project focused on the use of deep learning for measurements in the CMS L1 trigger system.
 ---

 {% include gsoc_project.ext %}